applescotch/applescotch.github.io/_posts/2020-07-12-a-few-things-ive-learned-about-racism.md

 ---
 layout:     post
-title:      "A Few Things I've Learned About Racism"
+title:      A Few Things I've Learned About Racism
-subtitle:   What the uniquely modern, American debates over wearing facemasks and confronting racism have in common
+subtitle:   Racism is so persistent precisely because so many of us find it difficult to talk about, and feel that it's not our problem.
+It is our problem.
+It's everyone's problem.
 categories: [usa, society, racism]
 author:     Lane Rettig
 date:       2020-07-12 10:54:00 -0400